exakat/php-dictionary/dictionary.rst

 .. _native-function:
 .. _native-class:
 .. _native-constant:
+.. _built-in:

 Native
 ------

 A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP.
 For example, `.` (dot operator) or the `stdClass` class are native to PHP.

-A feature may also be custom, when defined by the developer or extension, when defined in a PHP extension.
+On the other hand, a feature is custom : that is, when defined by the developer or a PHP extension.

 .. code-block:: php